A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Introduction

-$\partial^p_t$ denotes the $p^{th}$ order partial differential operator with respect to time and $\partial^q_\mathbf{x}$ denotes all possible combination of $q^{th}$ order spatial (partial) differential operators.
+$\partial^p_t$ denotes the $p^{th}$ order partial differential operator with respect to time and $\partial^q_\mathbf{x}$ denotes all possible combinations of $q^{th}$ order spatial (partial) differential operators.
 We assume that the temporal order ($p$) of the underlying PDE is known \textit{a priori} while the form of the function $F$, nonlinear in general, and its arguments are unknown.
-Though we observe the system at few discrete locations, we seek to predict the evolution of $u$ at any generic location $\mathbf{x} \in \Omega$ or over the entire $\Omega$.
-We want the learned model to construct the solution of the underlying PDE in time marching fashion, given any initial and boundary conditions.
+Though we observe the system at few discrete locations, we seek to predict the time evolution of $u$ at any generic location $\mathbf{x} \in \Omega$ or over the entire $\Omega$.
+We want the learned model to forecast the evolution of the system for any given initial and boundary conditions (same or different from the training conditions) provided that the underlying PDE remains the same.
+Figure \ref{fig:intro} shows the process of iterative prediction using a learned model.
+While the model provides prediction at any generic location of the domain, we only use the prediction at the measurement locations as the input for the next step to keep the computational expenses at a minimum.

-Our method integrates \textit{radial basis function (RBF) collocation method} with deep learning for modeling unknown PDEs from sparsely-observed data.
-RBF collocation method is widely used as numerical solver for PDEs because of its inherent meshfree nature that provides geometric flexibility with scattered node layout \cite{bollig2012solution}.
-Another advantage of RBF-based methods is that they can be used to solve high dimensional problem since they convert problems involving multiple space dimensions into virtually one-dimensional \cite{fasshauer2007meshfree, wu2004meshless}.
-We propose to learn the application of the differential operators on a chosen RBF using deep neural networks which makes the method independent of initial and boundary conditions while also utilizing the meshfree, geometrically flexible and spatial dimension-independent nature of RBF collocation method.
-By choosing infinitely-smooth RBFs (e.g. Gaussian, multiquadric etc.) and tuning their shape parameters, our method can be employed in scenarios where data sites are sparsely distributed.
-We first show how RBF collocation method for time-dependent linear PDEs can be integrated with deep neural network to incorporate unknown linear PDEs.
-Next, we extend the architecture to model unknown nonlinear PDEs of form (\ref{eqn:problem}) and finally to model coupled system of multiple nonlinear PDEs.
-We evaluate our method in the forecasting task for two dimensional wave equation and Burgers-Fisher equation, and demonstrate the capability of transferring the learned model in different geometries with different boundary conditions.
+Our approach integrates the \textit{radial basis function (RBF) collocation method of solving PDEs} with deep learning.
+RBF collocation method is widely used as a numerical solver for PDEs because of its inherent meshfree nature that provides geometric flexibility with scattered node layout \cite{bollig2012solution}.
+Another advantage of RBF-based methods is that they can be used to solve high-dimensional problems since they convert multiple space dimensions into virtually one-dimension \cite{fasshauer2007meshfree, wu2004meshless}.
+We couple this RBF collocation method with deep learning to make it practicable to the systems where the governing PDEs are unknown.
+We propose to learn the application of the differential operators on a chosen RBF using deep neural networks, which makes the method independent of initial and boundary conditions while also utilizing the meshfree, geometrically flexible, and spatial dimension-independent nature of the RBF collocation method.
+By choosing infinitely-smooth RBFs (e.g. Gaussian, multiquadric, etc.) with trainable shape parameters, our method can be employed in scenarios where data sites are sparsely distributed.